 Chocolate is a staple in my diet.
 Every morning I start the day off right with a helping of dark chocolate to accompany my coffee.
 Truffles aren’t generally my thing, I prefer a plain piece of the good stuff (70-90% cocoa).
 However, these truffles are different.
-There’s no butter, no refined sugar and they are very low in saturated fat.
+There’s no butter and no refined sugar.
 I first made these out in California and they came out a bit dry.
-A few minor tweeks and these truffles were just as decadent as the regular ones!
+A few minor tweaks and these truffles were just as decadent as the regular ones!
 These truffles don’t require melted chocolate, only cocoa powder which is a nutrition powerhouse with only 11g of fat per cup along with 26g fiber, 16g protein and an extraordinary amount of antioxidants.
 These truffles are an essential part of any diet and a completely guiltless dessert.
 These are a great gift and perfect for a potluck!

 1 cup dark cocoa powder